ramapriyanv/ramapriyanv/README.md

 🎓 Master’s in Computer Science Graduate from University of Wisconsin - Milwaukee, focusing on Data Science, AI, and Machine Learning.

-💻 Former Graduate Research Assistant at University of Wisconsin - Milwaukee.
+💻 Software Engineer at Acxhange.

 🌟 Interests: Data Science, AI/ML, Software Development.